 Did it make you feel like “wow that guy is blessed!”, or did it make your skin crawl and cause you to wonder what good and noble things could have been done with that money?

-I’ll talk a little more about those feelings in a minute.
+I’ll talk a little more about those mindsets in a minute.
 But first, just what are these “nice things” I’m talking about?

 We All Have Nice Things

 One thing you have to consider when it comes to the term “nice things” is that it’s a relative term.
 Someone living in a third world ghetto with a home that is little more than a lean-to would be incredibly blessed to have a little dilapidated house in the U.S. that most of us would think is uninhabitable.
 Just the same, many billionaires might not be caught dead in my 4,000 square foot house in an upscale neighborhood.

 The point is that no matter how modest your situation, you will always have more money and nicer things than someone else.

 Should We Feel Guilty For Having Nice Things?